Bonfida/serverless-merch/README.md

 <h3 align="center">Generating vending configuration</h3>
 <br />

 A vendor config is a RSA keypair i.e a set of public and private keys.
-The CLI can be used to create a new keypair or load an existing keypair from it's path.
+The CLI can be used to create a new keypair or load an existing keypair from its path.
 Keypairs generated from the CLI have a key length of 4,096 bytes.

-This keypair will be used to encrypt the the user information and decrypt them when fetching orders.
+This keypair will be used to encrypt user information at submission and then decrypt it when fetching orders.

 <br />
 <a name="payment-config"></a>